 In case of a structure with load-bearing walls, openings must be designed in sufficiently large rooms to obtain the perception of a single space.
 Once the feasibility of the intervention has been established, it will be possible to proceed with the project design phase.

 The great challenge when designing a functional open plan kitchen and living room is to obtain a large but non-dispersive environment that preserves stylistic coherence.
 If the environment is very large, it is better to avoid false ceiling installation that further lower the inter-floor height, making the environment not proportioned.

 Knocking through between an existing kitchen and living room to generate a single environment requires selecting furniture that adapts to different functions.
-For example, using kitchen islands or peninsulas can result very handy making an efficient use of space.
-In addition, they can work as equipped cooking surfaces or be suitable for dining, but also a division element between the cooking area and the dining / living area, or serve as a bar counter for breakfast or for aperitifs with friends.
+For example, using kitchen islands or peninsulas can result very handy while making an efficient use of the space.
+In addition, they can work as equipped cooking surfaces, be suitable for dining and also represent a division element between the cooking area and the dining / living area, or serve as a bar counter for breakfast or aperitifs with friends.